 The Chesapeake Bay Maritime Museum sits on 18 acres of waterfront.
 Here, history is hands-on.
 You can watch shipwrights restore historic vessels in a working shipyard, climb aboard a skipjack to imagine a day of oystering, or wander the exhibits that explore everything from lighthouse keeping to the lives of watermen.
 With sweeping views of the Miles River, it’s easy to see why this museum is the anchor of Chesapeake storytelling.

-In addition to its permanent exhibit space, the museum opened Bear Me Into Freedom: The Talbot County of Frederick Douglass in 2026.
-The exhibit explores Douglass’ early life and how his experiences in Talbot County shaped his journey to become a prominent abolitionist, writer, and orator.
+- Bear Me Into Freedom: The Talbot County of Frederick Douglass – Explore Douglass’ early life and how his experiences in Talbot County shaped his journey to become a prominent abolitionist, writer, and orator.
 A highlight includes a new interactive, which relies on closed-loop AI.
 The interactive experience allows visitors to ask questions of a holographic representation of Frederick Douglass and receive responses grounded in historical source material.
+The exhibit includes black and white photography captured by Jeff McGuiness.

 Classic Motor Museum